 Tickets are non-refundable but can be exchanged for another day if you are unable to attend, subject to the availability of your preferred date – tickets cannot be exchanged if the date or time on the ticket has passed.
-To exchange the date or time of your ticket, please contact Ticketek on 1300 795 012 or visit the Powerhouse Museum Box Office prior to the date and time on your ticket.
+To exchange the date or time of your ticket, please contact Ticketek on 1300 795 012 prior to the date and time on your ticket.

 Can I use my entertainment book voucher or other discount voucher for entry to the exhibition?